ChyKusuma/SPHINXMerkleBlock/README.md

 ### SPHINXMerkleBlock Namespace

-- A new namespace named SPHINXMerkleBlock is defined, encapsulating all the classes and functions related to the `Merkle block`.
+- A new namespace named `SPHINXMerkleBlock` is defined, encapsulating all the classes and functions related to constructed the Merkle block.

  ### Transaction class

-- The Transaction class represents a transaction and contains d`ata, signature`, and `publicKey` as its member variables.
+- The Transaction class represents a transaction and contains `data, signature`, and `publicKey` as its member variables.
 It provides a member function `toJson()` to convert the transaction data into a `JSON-formatted` string.

 ### Constants

 - Several constants are declared, such as `SPHINCS_N, SPHINCS_H, SPHINCS_D, etc`., which might be used to call function from SPHINCS+ library.
--

 ### SignedTransaction Structure

 - The `SignedTransactio`n structure represents a signed transaction and includes `transaction, transactionData, data, signature`, and `publicKey` as its members.